uki7/korean-romanizer/README.md

 ## Introduction

-All relevant classes and functions can be accessed through the header file `korean_romanizer.h`.
+All relevant classes and functions are defined in the header file `korean_romanizer.h`.
 After adding the files `korean_romanizer.h` and `korean_romanizer.cpp` into the project structure, it can be included like the following: